vsrinivas/fuchsia/docs/ledger/user_guide.md

 below.

-When enabled, Cloud Sync synchronizes the content of all pages using the selected cloud provider (see below for configuration.
+When enabled, Cloud Sync synchronizes the content of all pages using the selected cloud provider (see below for configuration).

 **Note**: Ledger does not support **migrations** between cloud providers.
-Once Cloud Sync is set up, you won't be able to switch to a different cloud provider (e.g. to a different Firebase instance) without flushing the locally persisted data.
+Once Cloud Sync is set up, you won't be able to switch to a different cloud provider (e.g. to a different Firebase instance) without flushing the locally persisted data. (see Reset Everything below)

+**Warning**: Ledger does not (currently) support authorization.
+Data stored in the cloud is world-readable and world-writable.
+Please don't store anything private, sensitive or real in Ledger yet.

 ### Prerequisities